2 killed and 7 injured in overnight shootings in New Orleans - KION546

 The first shooting happened in the city’s Fifth District shortly before midnight.
 Officers found five victims with gunshot wounds, the New Orleans Police Department said.

 All five were taken to a hospital.
-Police learned two additional shooting victims were also taken to a hospital in private vehicles.
-Late Sunday morning, police said two of those seven shooting victims had died.
+Late Sunday morning, police said two had died.

 In a separate incident, two people were shot in the Central Business District around 2 a.m.
 CT (3 a.m.
 ET), NOPD tweeted.
 The conditions of those two shooting victims were not immediately released.

-Note: Correction: Based on information provided by the New Orleans Police Department, an earlier version of this story and a map misstated the number of victims in a shooting in the city’s Fifth District.
-Five people were shot, two fatally.